chrisbombino/cs631-project/README.md

 The goal of this project is to analyze the sentiment towards a number of companies using both historical and real time tweets.
 The data will be streamed using Kafka, analyzed using NLP/Deep Learning methods, stored in Elasticsearch, and then analyzed in a Kibana dashboard.

-#### Learning Outomces
+#### Learning Outcomes
-- General Kafka acrchitecture - topics, producers, consumers
+- General Kafka architecture - topics, producers, consumers
 - Applying nature language processing and deep learning to perform sentiment analysis of text data
 - Indexing and retrieving data in Elasticsearch
 - Developing dashboards with Kibana